-DISSOCIATION has established guidelines consistent with the Publication Manual of the American Psychological Association, Third Edition, 1983.
+DISSOCIATION has established guidelines consistent withe the Publication Manual of the American Psychological Association, Fourth Edition, 1994.
 For more refined questions of usage and grammar, DISSOCIATION relies upon The Chicago Manual of Style, Thirteenth Edition, 1982.
+Note: With the first issue of 1995, Volume 8, Number 1, DISSOCIATION changed from its previous reliance on the Publication Manual of the American Psychological Association, Third Edition, 1983, to the Fourth Edition, 1994.